Will AI Replace...

 -

-Drafting routine court orders and administrative documents
+Drafting routine sentencing orders

 medium